refset/BitempWebApp.jl/README.md

 [![pages-build-deployment](https://github.com/michaelfliegner/BitempWebApp/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/michaelfliegner/BitempWebApp/actions/workflows/pages/pages-build-deployment)

-This is meant to become a prototype of a bitemporal data management system for life insurance
+This is meant to become a prototype of a bitemporal data management system for life insurance.
+We start with a structure only model without domain specific attributes, for a beginning concentrating on bitemporal data management.

 ![Contract model](docs/src/assets/BitemporalModel.uxf.png)

 # Screenshots